mcordell/grape_token_auth/README.md

 ## Quick-Start Setup

-This will cover the minimum setup to get grape\_token\_auth running.
-For a more detailed walk through you can refer to this [blog post][gta-setup], the [demo repo][demo-repo], and the [wiki][gta-wiki].
+This is the minimum setup to get _GrapeTokenAuth_ running.
+For a more detailed walkthrough, you can refer to this [blog post][gta-setup], the [demo repo][demo-repo], and the [wiki][gta-wiki].
 Setup has 4 parts:

 1. [Middleware Setup](#middlewaresetup)